 Students in a mind-body medicine Ph.D. program study healthcare systems, mind-body approaches to grief, loss and stress, psychophysiology and ethics in healthcare.
 Program participants attend seminars, complete a clinical practicum and write a doctoral thesis that demonstrates mastery in the field.
-Acupuncturists, psychologists and chiropractors are among the potential professional outcomes of such programs.
+Typical prerequisites include a bachelor's degree, master's degree and a high GPA.
 Candidates who also hold traditional medical degrees may qualify for board certification.

 Ph.D. in Mind-Body Medicine